prgrmz07/quick-request/en/guide/eula.md

 >    * Reproduce, copy, distribute, resell or otherwise use the Software for any commercial purpose
 >    * Allow any third party to use the Software on behalf of or for the benefit of any third party
 >    * Use the Software in any way which breaches any applicable local, national or international law
->    * Use the Software for any purpose that DKingSoft considers is a breach of this EULA agreement
+>    * Use the Software for any purpose that prgrmz07 considers is a breach of this EULA agreement

 >Plugin is protected by copyright and other intellectual property laws and treaties.
 Developer or its licensors own all title, copyright and other intellectual property rights in Plugin.